wlffann/temp-mid-mod/README.md

 Everything will be installed with Bundle.

+You will need to download the 47.1 version of Firefox [here](https://ftp.mozilla.org/pub/firefox/releases/47.0.1/firefox-47.0.1.mac-x86_64.sdk.tar.bz2), as well.

 #### Use

 You can then write capybara feature tests and add `js: true` tag to each test the has JavaScript.
 Your tests will execute and recognize your JavaScript.